Projective Isomonodromy and Galois Groups: Parameterized differential Galois groups

 Now let

 be a parameterized system of linear differential equations where $A(x,\tbar)$ is an $n\times n$ matrix whose entries are rational functions of $x$ with coefficients that are functions of $\tbar = (t_1, \ldots, t_r)$, analytic in some domain in $\CX^r$.
 A differential Galois theory for such equations was developed in \cite{CaSi} and in greater generality in \cite{Landesman}.
 Let $k_0$ be a suitably large field\footnote{To be precise, we need $k_0$ to be {\it differentially closed} with respect to $\Pi$, that is, any system of polynomial differential equations in arbitrary unknowns having a solution in an extension field already has a solution in $k_0$.
 See \cite{CaSi} for a discussion of differentially closed fields in the context of this Galois theory.} containing $\CX(t_1, \ldots, t_r)$ and the functions of $\tbar$ appearing as coefficients in the entries of $A$ and such that $k_0$ is closed under the derivations $\Pi = \{\d_1, \ldots, \d_r\}$ where each $\d_i$ restricts to $\frac{\d}{\d t_i}$ on $\CX(t_1, \ldots, t_r)$ and the intersection of the kernels of the $\d_i$ is $\CX$.
 As before, existence theorems for solutions of differential equations guarantee the existence of a nonsingular matrix $Z(x,\tbar) = (z_{i,j}(x,\tbar))$ of functions, analytic in some suitable domain in $\CX \times \CX^r$, such that $\frac{d Z}{d x} = AZ$.
 We will let $k = k_0(x)$ be the differential field with derivations $\Delta = \{\d_x, \d_1, \ldots , \d_r\}$ where $\d_x(x) = 1, \ \d_x(z) = 0 \mbox{ for all $z \in k_0$ and the } \d_i \mbox{ extend the previous } \d_i \mbox{ with } \d_i(x) = 0.$ Finally we will denote by $K$ the smallest field containing $k$ and the $z_{i,j}$ that is closed under the derivations of $\Delta$.
 This field is called the {\it parameterized Picard-Vessiot field} or PPV-field of (\ref{ppveqn}).
-The set of field theoretic automorphisms of $K$ that leave $k$ elementwise-fixed and commute with the elements of $\Delta$ forms a group $G$ called the {\it parameterized Picard-Vessiot group } (PPV-group) or {\it parameterized differential Galois group} of (\ref{ppveqn}).
+The set of field-theoretic automorphisms of $K$ that leave $k$ elementwise fixed and commute with the elements of $\Delta$ forms a group $G$ called the {\it parameterized Picard-Vessiot group } (PPV-group) or {\it parameterized differential Galois group} of (\ref{ppveqn}).
 One can show that for any $\sigma \in G$, there exists a matrix $M_\sigma \in \GL_n(k_0)$ such that $\sigma(Z) =(\sigma(z_{i,j})) = ZM_\sigma$.
 Note that $\d_x$ applied to an entry of such an $ M_\sigma$ is $0$ since these entries are elements of $k_0$ but that such an entry need not be constant with respect to the elements of $\Pi$.
 One may think of these entries as functions of $\tbar$.
-In \cite{CaSi}, the authors show that the map $\sigma \mapsto M_\sigma$ is an isomorphism whose image is furthermore a {\it linear differential algebraic group}, that is, a group of invertible matrices whose entries satisfies some fixed set of polynomial {\it differential} equations (with respect to the derivations $\Pi = \{\d_1, \ldots, \d_r\}$) in $n^2$ variables.
-We say that a set $X \subset \GL_n(k_0)$ is {\it Kolchin closed} if it is the zero set of such a set of polynomial differential equations.
-One can show that the Kolchin closed sets form the closed sets of a topology, called the {\it Kolchin topology} on $\GL_n(k_0)$ ({\it cf.} \cite{cassidy1, cassidy6, CaSi, kolchin_groups}).
-In \cite{CaSi}, the authors showed that for parameterized systems of linear differential equations with regular singular points, the parameterized monodromy is Kolchin dense in the PPV-group.
+In \cite{CaSi}, the authors show that the map $\sigma \mapsto M_\sigma$ is an isomorphism whose image is furthermore a {\it linear differential algebraic group}, that is, a group of invertible matrices whose entries satisfy some fixed set of polynomial {\it differential} equations (with respect to the derivations $\Pi = \{\d_1, \ldots, \d_r\}$) in $n^2$ variables.
+We say that a set $X \subset \GL_n(k_0)$ is {\it Kolchin-closed} if it is the zero set of such a set of polynomial differential equations.
+One can show that the Kolchin-closed sets form the closed sets of a topology, called the {\it Kolchin topology} on $\GL_n(k_0)$ ({\it cf.} \cite{cassidy1, cassidy6, CaSi, kolchin_groups}).